bhanudagar/Startup-Funding-Case-Study/README.md

 After all this, I further filtered the results on the basis of types of Funding (Crowd funding, seed funding etc.,).

-Now, finally, I found out the top 5 investors who have invested in different startups and whose best-suited investment type is Private Equity.
+Now, finally, I found out the top 5 investors who have invested in different startups and whose best-suited investment type is Private Equity..